crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-azure/configure-azure.rst

 You'll now be redirected to the CrateDB Cloud Console.

 Once in the Console, authenticate with the Azure account you used to create the offer in the previous step.
+(If you are authenticated with a different account, a warning message will appear, directing you to log out and to log in with your Azure account instead.)
 Select *Sign in with Azure AD* and continue.

 Now complete the three-step wizard to deploy the cluster.